tacman/msgphp/docs/projection/models.md

 The document is usually a transformation from a domain object (e.g. an entity) and therefor projections should be considered read-only and disposable, as they can be re-created / synchronized at any time from a source of truth.

-A practical use case for domain projections are APIs, where each API resource is a so called projection from a corresponding entity.
+A practical use case for projections are APIs, where each API resource is a so called projection from a corresponding entity.
 It enables decoupling and thus optimized API responses.

 !!! info
     For integration with [API Platform] see the [domain projection data provider](../infrastructure/api-platform.md#domain-projection-data-provider)